Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Introduction.

 \section{Introduction.}

-Forming alliances is an important business strategy for a firm to streamline its costs and to remain competitive.
-Alliances can be considered as the collaboration among several parties to conduct various activities such as allocating resources, sharing information and providing complementary services.
-These partnerships can also be observed among competitors, like several firms joining their professional assets to manage a supply chain network \citep{Granot05}.
-Recently, logistics companies selling substitutable products have started to collaborate by sharing empty vehicle capacities to overcome the problem of excess capacity in freight transportation \citep{speranza18}.
-Similarly, retailers combine their distribution centers in a single facility to reduce their inventory and transportation costs \citep{Ding19}.
-In airline revenue management, the carriers sign an alliance contract, called codeshare agreements, to share their flight capacities and provide joint services \citep{topaloglu12}.
-There are three major types of codeshare agreements commonly used in practice: hard block space, soft block space and free sell \citep{Ratliff13}.
-In block space agreements, each carrier agrees in advance on receiving a fixed number of seats from the shared flights.
-Then, all carriers govern their own allocated capacities throughout the selling season.
-In free sale strategy, the operating carrier first informs the non-operating partners about the availability of the shared flight.
-Then, the non-operating airlines sell seats according to the capacity limit of the operating airline.
-Collaborations can also be found in several other industries including lodging, telecommunications and maritime transportation \citep{Guo18,Agarwal10,Chun17,Lai2019}.
+Forming alliances is an important business strategy for a firm to streamline its costs to remain competitive.
+Alliances can be considered as the collaboration among several parties to conduct various activities such as allocating resources, sharing information, and providing complementary services.
+These partnerships can also be observed among competitors, like several firms joining their professional assets to manage a supply chain network \citep{Granot05, He15}.
+In power networks, independent power suppliers operate on a distributed system where they work together to balance the power demand and supply \citep{Ghaderyan21}.
+Recently, logistics companies have started to collaborate by sharing empty vehicle capacities to overcome the problem of excess capacity in freight transportation \citep{speranza18}.
+One of the important advantages of collaboration is the increase in economies of scale.
+In airline revenue management, the carriers sign an alliance contract, called codeshare agreements, to share their flight capacities, and provide joint services.
+The companies can offer more products through joint services, leading to greater revenue opportunities in the long term \citep{topaloglu12}.
+A greater customer value can be achieved with increased flexibility in the provided services.
+In addition to economic benefits, the companies can also improve their reputation by improving the sustainability aspects of their operations \citep{Gansterer16}.